beefyfinance/beefy-blog/content/articles/beefy-v2-beta-launch.en.md

 There’s no need to keep switching apps with the new Beefy UI.
 All vaults are combined into one space and can be browsed no matter the network you’re connected to.

 Even if you are connected to BSC in MetaMask, you can still see all 650+ vaults from 9 chains on the same page.
 All your data (deposits, wallet balance, boosts, etc.) is available without switching your wallet’s network.
+Beefy now shows you a holistic view of your multi-chain deposits, all in the same app.

 ### Multichain Search